herjy/Multi_resolution_comparison/README.md

 This repository also contains simulations for multi-resolution scenes (requires galsim).
 The folders in this repo are organised as follows:

 * `mr_tools` contains the mr_tools package which holds functions that create multi-resolution galsim simulations.
-Install it by running the following line in the mr_tools directory:
+Install it by running
 ```
 python setup.py install
 ```